grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 The _Prospect_ floated into the main channel that led into the city.
 It was nearly a mile wide for much of its passage, forming an artificial equivalent to the large river that bisects so many coastal cities.

 The rapid growth of Stilt City had brought wealth in, but the wealth did not flow down to all residents.
 The channel was thus filled with all manner of sea craft, from enormous steel cargo ships under the flags of various Authorities to tiny canoes from which the marrow of the boat had been scraped by the application of fire and ax blade.
-The most common craft, of which there must have been thousands, was an angular home-built wooden boat, driven either by singular canvas sails taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.
+The most common craft, of which there must have been thousands, was an angular home-built wooden boat, driven either by singular canvas sails bound taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.

 Virtually all the trade of Stilt City was done on the open water or on the docks.
-In many places boats of all sizes were rafted up and people were trading goods across the networks of hulls.
+In many places boats of all sizes were rafted up and people traded goods across the networks of hulls.

 As the _Prospect_ made its way up the main channel, more and more sea craft moved about them.
-They reduced speed to 3 knots and crawled along through the still murky water with no wake.
-Though the stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea down in the depths.
+They reduced speed to 3 knots and crawled along through the still murky water leaving no wake.
+The stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea down in the depths.

 Captain Percy, Cassandra, and Hemi stood on the bridge.
 Hemi held binoculars and carefully piloted the steel bulk of the _Prospect_ among the dense traffic of small wooden craft that swarmed around them.
 He called maneuvers down through the hatch to Gregory and Bastian who sat at the controls.

-"So this entire place is built on stilts?"
-Asked Cassandra.
+"So this entire place is built on stilts?" asked Cassandra.

 "That's why they call it fuckin' Stilt City," said Percy.

 [//]: # (This world does not deviate so much from the history of the real world that influence and names of Europe are not spread all around the globe from the impacts of the European colonial period and continued colonialism.
 As cool as it would be to write that book, I am not sure I could do it.
 See also the name of Sir Trelew.)

-"Again, 'they' does not include the locals who actually live here."
-Hemi corrected.
+"Again, 'they' does not include the people who actually live here," Hemi said.
 "But yes, almost all of it is on stilts above the delta waters, except for the old part of the city that clings to the dry land.
 Many cities around the world are built on swamps because that is where the large rivers meet the sea, and that is where major ports come together.
 In richer places, they drain the swamps to get to dry land under them.
 Here, they found it more economical to just build above the water line on stilts, at least in recent years."

 "All these structures don't get washed away in storms?"
 Cassandra asked.